Types of Autism Behavior Interventions

 ABA therapy interventions have been tested and proven to have a positive impact on children on the spectrum.

-Treatments or behavioral techniques for autism can be focused or comprehensive.
+Treatments or behavioral strategies for tantrums can be focused or comprehensive.
 Focused interventions have single strategies used alone or in combination with others to improve a specific behavior or skill.
 Comprehensive interventions, on the other hand, employ multiple strategies that target a broad range of behaviors.

 ABA aims to build a positive change in behavior using the premise people improve their behavior when given positive consequences or rewards.
 It is a variety of techniques used to teach people with autism a new skill or to lessen undesirable behavior.